An Overview of Order Fulfillment for Your Online Store

 And for standard package storage, Amazon charges 69 cents per cubic foot for standard-sized packages in January to September and $2.40 per cubic foot in October to December (this price difference is due to the surge in demand during the holiday season).

 The biggest benefit of FBA is that it makes your products Prime-eligible, which means Amazon Prime subscribers (which describes 82% of U.S. households) can order them with free two-day shipping.
 As you already know, online shoppers love free two-day shipping.
 The potential for massive sales growth that’s provided here simply can’t be ignored.

 Choosing the Right Setup for Your Online Store

 Depending on the size of your business and financials, one order fulfillment setup may make sense now and then change down the line.
-It's essential to keep good order records, so you can pivot when the time is right — without sacrificing the integrity of your online store or alienating your customers.
+It’s essential to keep good order records so that you can pivot when the time is right — without sacrificing the integrity of your online store or alienating your customers.